-The Compensation Committee (referred to as the "Committee" in this narrative section) is responsible for designing, implementing and administering a compensation program for executive officers that ensures appropriate linkage between pay, Company performance, and returns for shareholders, while at the same time discouraging unnecessary or excessive risk-taking.
-The Committee seeks to increase shareholder return by rewarding performance with cost-effective compensation and ensuring that we attract and retain the best executive talent available.
-While our executive officer compensation program is simple in design, we believe it serves the Company well by providing a mix of annual cash compensation, including base salary and performance-based annual incentive awards, and long-term awards through our LTIP.
-Our executive compensation program is designed to align the interests of our management with those of our shareholders.
+The Compensation Committee (referred to as the "Committee" in this narrative section) is responsible for designing, implementing and administering a compensation program for executive officers that ensures appropriate linkage between pay, Company performance and returns for shareholders, while at the same time discouraging unnecessary or excessive risk-taking.
+Our executive compensation program is designed to align the interests of our management with those of our shareholders, while ensuring that we are able to retain our key executive talent.
+We believe our executive officer compensation program serves the Company well by providing a mix of annual cash compensation, including base salary and performance-based annual incentives and long-term incentive awards.
 Our primary compensation principle, pay for performance, supports this objective.
-For example, the AIP for our NEOs for 2023 includes key performance indicators for adjusted EBITDA, adjusted cash, safety, and achievement of Company strategic objectives.
+For example, the AIP for our NEOs for 2024 includes key performance indicators for Adjusted Cash Flow and safety.